KUJP-code/KU-wiki/src/content/docs/materials/1_overview.md

 ## Full Feature Overview

+The entire customer-facing section of the site is localised to both Japanese & English, with the internal section being primarily English but localised as necessary.
+The active locale can be toggled with a link in the main nav.

 ### Users

 All roles are derived from a single 'users' table in the DB using Rails' built-in single table inheritance mechanisms.
+Each role has a dynamically generated main nav bar with links specific to the permissions of their role, which highlights the link most closely related to the current page.

 While the actual database fields for all user types are nearly identical, their associations and permissions are very different.
 Having a User model to contain all common logic and role models inheriting from it and extending with their own logic seemed the best way to model that.